BereketEngida/gebeya-search-api/README.md

 # gebeya-search-api
-this is django api for gebeya searxh
+this is django api for gebeya search